ChronicToken/cht/readme.md

 ### Web Frontend

 Starport has scaffolded a Vue.js-based web app in the `vue` directory.
 Run the following commands to install dependencies and start the app:
+This allows a web socket for developers to connect to the blockchain

 ```
 cd vue